-Strand Planning Grant Example Capacity Grant Example Strand A: Career The lead applicant is a growing A post-secondary institution with an Pathway Training solar, storage, and heat pump existing HVAC training program that Leading to contractor with an in-house serves a significant share of Employment in electrician apprenticeship training individuals from EJ and low-income Climate-Critical program.
-The applicant pairs with a communities seeks funds to embed a Priority community-based organization heat pump curriculum, provide Occupations serving multiple EJ neighborhoods professional development to and a support services instructors, and work with clean organization, and they propose to energy employer partners to ensure develop a plan for a multi-year the expanded program meets career pathway training program employer needs. which will include math skill classes, work preparedness A non-profit organization with a training, customer service training, history of working with EJ mentorship, and support services communities and clean energy in preparation and alongside access to the electrical apprenticeship program.
+Scope 1: Planning or Capacity Project Leading to Implementation or Pilot Strand Planning Grant Example Capacity Grant Example Strand A: Career The lead applicant is a growing A post-secondary institution with an Pathway Training solar, storage, and heat pump existing HVAC training program that Leading to contractor with an in-house serves a significant share of Employment in electrician apprenticeship training individuals from EJ and low-income Climate-Critical program.
+The applicant pairs with a communities seeks funds to embed a Priority community-based organization heat pump curriculum, provide Occupations serving multiple EJ neighborhoods professional development to and a support services instructors, and work with clean organization, and they propose to energy employer partners to ensure develop a plan for a multi-year career pathway training program which will include math skill classes, work preparedness training, customer service training, mentorship, and support services in preparation and alongside access to the electrical apprenticeship program.